Login to Complete an Application or to Access Judging Panel

 - Serve as Liaison between the GCLS Awards Administrators and the GCLS Board of Directors only when an extreme situation requires a ruling clarification by the board, and only when the Awards Administrators ask her to do so;

-- Assist the Awards Administrators in communications to the members, at her request;
+- Assist the Awards Administrators in communications to the members;

-- Provide technology support as needed by the awards Administrators;
+- Provide technical support as needed by the awards Administrators;

-The Board Liaison to the Awards Administrators shall NOT:
+The Awards Liaison to the Awards Administrators shall NOT:

 - Influence the outcome of the awards, other than to act as advisor (e.g. in the interpretation of a rule or guideline, or how a rule has been applied historically) to the Awards Administrators when asked for input by the Awards Administrators;